nazbuhn/Restormer/UPDATE.md

 <h2>Denoising/utils.py</h2>
 <ul>
-<li>Updated to contain image normalization done prior to PSNR and SSIM calculation.
+<li>Updated to contain image normalization performed prior to PSNR and SSIM calculation.
 Changes are as described in Image Quality Metrics.
 </li>
 </ul>